mozilla/addons-server/docs/api/topics/rocketfuel.rst

     :param carrier: the ID of the carrier to attach this collection to.
     Defaults to ``null``.
     :type carrier: int|null
+    :param author: the author of the collection.
+    :type author: string

 Detail
 ------